Can you bring notes to an interview (and how to use them)

 Should you take notes during an interview?

-Is it ok to take notes during an interview?
-Sure, you can.
+It is ok to take notes during an interview.
 And you will definitely stand out if you do it.
 This way you will seem engaged and interested in the position.
-By doing it you communicate that you are a well-organized and precise person.
+By taking notes during the interview, you communicate that you are a well-organized and precise person.

 But you also need to consider the fact that the act of taking notes might be seen as a sign that later on, you will be comparing your scribings from the different job interviews you've been through.

-I am not saying this is a bad thing but keep that in mind if you are presenting yourself as somebody who really wants to work for a specific company.
+Keep that in mind if you are trying to present yourself as somebody who really wants to work for a specific company.

-Taking notes during an interview is just fine if you are doing it efficiently without taking too much time and taking down the interview at a snail’s pace.
-Another great way to appear more professional and competent during a job interview is to wear glasses.
+Taking notes during an interview is just fine if you are doing it efficiently without taking too much time and slowing down the interview

 It is important to take notes during a job interview if this is just one of several interviews you will be going through in the upcoming days.
 You might start to mix things up and become confused after the third one or so.

-This way you will be able to compare salary numbers, employee benefits, responsibilities, and other position-related details.
-Also, you should definitely check our guide on how to negotiate salary without losing the job offer.
+This way, you will be able to compare salary numbers, employee benefits, responsibilities, and other position-related details.
+Later on, you will be able to reject certain job offers due to salary or other factors.